giacomo-gcad/dopa_workflow/raster_processing/README.md

 `process_groads_step1.py`
 `process_groads_step2.py`

 * Raster files of the THDI package are not imported by the script.
-They are included in the GRASS database /globes/USERS/GIACOMO/eHabitat/hdi_db/global_MW/ehabitat/ (see more details in [THDI](./wdpa_processing/#THDI) section).
+They are included in the GRASS database /globes/USERS/GIACOMO/eHabitat/hdi_db/global_MW/ehabitat/ (see more details in [THDI](./wdpa_processing/#THDI) section -TO BE WRITTEN).

 Processed/modified raster datasets are stored in /spatial\_data/Derived\_datasets/